 If your website was a file cabinet, tags would be the labels on individual file folders.

-A lot of users realize their mistake after a while when their website becomes difficult to manage.
+users realize their mistake after a while when their website becomes difficult

-On the other hand, posts are for time-based content like news, updates, articles, and blogs.
+other hand, posts are for time-based content like news, updates, articles, and

 And it’s not just users, even search engines rank faster websites higher in their results.

 By ignoring website speed and performance you risk user experience as well as search rankings.

 why you need to make sure that your website loads fast.